What is the 3D metallic liquid drop generator?

 Small adjustments avoid accidental plastic looks:

-- Match slate viewer hex (#f8fafc) when layering PNGs onto identical web backgrounds for seamless blending.
+- Match the slate backdrop hex (#f8fafc) when layering PNGs onto identical web backgrounds — or use transparent export and drop the PNG on any surface.

 - If reflections feel noisy, orbit until skyline bands align instead of cranking metalness past 0.98.